-

 Rationale

-A consistent Asbestos Management Approach will allow the Church to maintain a central registry of asbestos-containing properties, which includes information on what is being done in each property to manage the asbestos risk.
+A consistent Asbestos Management Approach will allow the Church to maintain a central registry of asbestos-containing properties, including information on what is being done at each property to manage asbestos risk.

 Document disclaimer

-This document relates to the management work wrapped around identifying and planning what to do with asbestos.
+This document relates to the management work wrapped around identifying and planning for asbestos.

-This document excludes guidance for any work related to actually working with asbestos (removal, sealing, encapsulating, or otherwise controlling).
+This document excludes guidance on any work involving working with asbestos (removal, sealing, encapsulating, or otherwise controlling).
 Only qualified professionals should undertake asbestos-related building works contracts.

 -